100+ Things to do in New York City with Kids in 2026

 Dreaming about the FRIENDS Experience but stuck at home?
 Go on a virtual tour of 18 FRIENDS locations and play FRIENDS trivia.

-#10 The High Line may not seem that interesting for kids, but my kids love the chance to walk freely and not have to worry about intersections.
+The High Line may not seem that interesting for kids, but my kids love the chance to walk freely and not have to worry about intersections.
 The High Line begins at Gansevoort Street and ends at 34th Street on the west side of Manhattan.
 Multiple entry points lead up to The High Line.

-#11 Combine a few favorites and enjoy High Tea with Eloise at the Plaza Hotel.
-Kids under 12 are able to order off of the special Eloise menu which includes subbing pink lemonade for tea if they’d rather.
+Kids under 12 can order off the special Eloise menu, which includes subbing pink lemonade for tea if they’d rather.

 Find more places to have high tea in New York City.

-#12 Visit a factory in the Garment District on a 2-hour tour for ages 7+.
+Visit a factory in the Garment District on a 2-hour tour for ages 7+.
 Learn about NYC’s manufacturing industry and choose a tote bag or t-shirt to have personalized.

 Museums for Kids in Manhattan

-#16 For science lovers, head to the American Museum of Natural History on the Upper West Side.
+For science lovers, head to the American Museum of Natural History on the Upper West Side.
 The dinosaur exhibit is a favorite, as is the blue whale.
 There are many programs for families and children of all ages.
-Don’t leave without checking out Hayden Planetarium.
+Don’t leave without checking out the Hayden Planetarium.
 Purchase your tickets to the Museum of Natural History here.

 Did you know that you can sleep over at the American Museum of Natural History and other unique locations in New York City?
 Find the best Luxury Things to do with Kids in NYC!